ldcas-uc3m/OSD-FinalChallenge/README.md

 #### `data_ingestion_microservice`
 This service is divided into two scripts: `data_ingestion_api_rest` serves as an ReST API to receive requests, and `data_ingestion` provides the functions in order to operate with the mariaDB.

+The API launches a Flask server in order to manage the requests, with two routes:
+- `/device_state`: Receives `GET` requests from the Webapp backend, and `POST` requests from the Message Router.
+It's in charge of inserting and extracting data from the `device_state` table.
+The structure of the package for the `POST` request is

 <!-- TODO: finish data ingestion -->